 It’s a company I own, a company I like, and it’s one we’re going to take a deeper dive into.

 Shopify (TSX:SHOP) and other tech stocks have dominated the TSX

-As you can see, if you didn’t hold tech, you’re likely going to be underperforming the Index.
+As you can see, if you have been buying stocks outside of the tech sector, you’re likely going to be underperforming the Index.
 This is especially true over the past year, where the pandemic has accelerated growth in a lot of tech areas.
 Specifically software, Software as a Service, SaaS.